Inkjin Tattoo Guides

 Can any tattoo be covered up?

-Almost any tattoo can be covered, but very dark, heavily saturated tattoos may require laser lightening sessions first.
-The darker and more densely packed the original ink, the more limited your cover-up design options will be without laser prep.
-A skilled cover-up artist can assess your specific situation during a consultation.
+Almost any, yes.
+But very dark, heavily saturated tattoos usually need laser lightening first.
+The denser the original ink, the fewer design options you'll have without laser prep.
+A cover-up specialist can assess your exact situation in a consultation — bring good photos if you can't visit in person.

 How much does a cover-up tattoo cost compared to a regular tattoo?

-Cover-up tattoos typically cost 20–40% more than a standard tattoo of the same size due to the additional design complexity and technical skill required.
-A medium cover-up might run €450–€900, plus €150–€300 per laser session if lightening is needed.
-Factor in 2–4 laser sessions for heavily saturated originals.
+Expect 20–40% more than a standard tattoo the same size.
+A medium cover-up typically runs €450–€900, plus €150–€300 per laser session if lightening is needed.
+Heavily saturated originals might need 2–4 laser sessions on top.
+Factor that into your budget from the start.

 How long should I wait before tattooing over a scar?

-Scars should be fully matured before tattooing, which typically takes 12 to 18 months minimum.
-The scar should be flat (or as flat as it will get), no longer pink or red, and not painful to touch.
-Your artist may recommend a small test patch to see how the scar tissue accepts ink before committing to a full design.
+Minimum 12 to 18 months.
+The scar needs to be flat (or as flat as it's going to get), no longer pink or red, and not tender to touch.
+Many artists will do a small test patch first to see how the tissue holds ink before committing to the full design.
+Smart move — don't skip it.

 Does laser lightening hurt more than getting a tattoo?

-Most people describe laser removal as more painful than tattooing, often compared to hot grease splatter or a rubber band snap.
-Sessions are short though — usually 5 to 15 minutes depending on size.
-Numbing cream can be applied beforehand, and modern PicoSure and Q-switched lasers are faster and less painful than older technology.
+Most people say yes.
+Hot grease splatter, rubber band snap — those are the common comparisons.
+Good news: sessions are short.
+Five to fifteen minutes depending on size.
+Numbing cream helps, and modern PicoSure and Q-switched lasers are significantly faster and less brutal than older tech.

 Will a cover-up tattoo look as good as a tattoo on fresh skin?